 Librarianship

-I am a supervisory librarian in Discovery and Preservation Services at the Library of Congress, where I oversee cataloging and bibliographic control activities for serials publications in arts, humanities, and sciences received via US Copyright.
-My current interests in librarianship include library leadership and theory, information literacy, scholarly communications, and the history of books, libraries, and publishing.
 I previously served as a theology librarian and library director at Wesley Theological Seminary, where I supervised and led all aspects of the library’s operations, strategic planning, and collection development, and was personally responsible for information literacy instruction, e-resource management, and scholarly communications.
 As a member of the administrative faculty, I worked with teaching and administrative colleagues in curricular planning, instructional design, and institutional assessment.
-I continue to maintain active interests in theology and religious studies librarianship and scholarly communications.
+Although I am not actively engaged in academic librarianship, I continue to maintain active interests in theology and religion librarianship and scholarly communications.

 Partial CV